Arthur Longbottom (footballer)

-Arthur Langley (born Arthur Longbottom; 30 January 1933) is an English former footballer.
-An inside-forward, he scored 107 goals in 330 league appearances in an eleven-year career in the bottom two divisions of the Football League.
-He changed his surname from Longbottom to Langley after his retirement from football.
+Arthur Langley (né Longbottom; 30 January 1933 – 15 September 2023) was an English footballer.
+An inside-forward, he scored 118 goals in 360 league and cup appearances in an 11-year career in the bottom two divisions of the Football League.
+He changed his surname from Longbottom to Langley after he retired from football.

-He spent 1954 to 1961 at Queens Park Rangers, before he was sold on to Port Vale in May 1961 for a £2,000 fee.
-He was sold on to Millwall for another £2,000 in January 1963, before joining Oxford United in the summer.
-He transferred to Colchester United in October 1964, and then moved into non-league football with Scarborough in May 1965.
-Though he never won any honours and was never promoted, he finished as top-scorer at QPR, Port Vale, and Oxford United.
+Longbottom spent 1954 to 1961 at Queens Park Rangers before he was sold on to Port Vale in May 1961 for a £2,000 fee.
+He was sold on to Millwall for another £2,000 in January 1963 before joining Oxford United in the summer.
+He transferred to Colchester United in October 1964 and then moved into non-League football with Scarborough in May 1965.
+Though he never won any honours and was never promoted, he finished as top-scorer in seasons at QPR, Port Vale, and Oxford United.